deltonvaz/react-hacker-news/README.md

 </p>

 ## About
-A simple Hacker News API front page React app made with Typescript
+A simple HN front page made with React/Typescript and Hacker News API

 ## Running the app